jakeod99/recipes/README.md

 #### Current
 This is a duplicate of the most recent version in the `versions` folder.
-It is here for quick access and so that a single unchanging link will always point to the most recent version.
+It is here for quick access and so that a single unchanging link can always point to the most recent version.
 This means the naming scheme of the contents of this folder must be kept consistent, and therefore independent from their respective version.

 #### Docs (Website)